-5.3.1 Payment of wages, overtime and allowances may be made on any day in each pay cycle.
-Payment may be made by cash or electronic funds transfer:
+- 5.3.1 Payment of wages, overtime and allowances may be made on any day in each pay cycle. - 5.3.2 Payment may be made by cash or electronic funds transfer:

-Provided such payment to casual employees shall be on the basis of actual hours worked in each week or fortnight:
+Provided such payment to casual employees will be on the basis of actual hours worked in each week or fortnight:

-Provided further such payment to weekly and part-time employees may relate to the average number of ordinary hours in accordance with a roster system.
+Provided further such payment to weekly and part-time employees may relate to the average number of ordinary hours in accordance with a roster system:

-Provided that the employer shall stipulate the completion date for each pay cycle which shall be the same day for each pay cycle.
+Provided also that the employer will stipulate the completion date for each pay cycle which will be the same day for each pay cycle.

-5.3.2 Where an employee is paid in cash, payment for work performed during such pay cycle shall be made not later than 2 days after the completion of the stipulated pay cycle:
+5.3.3 Where an employee is paid in cash, payment for work performed during such pay cycle will be made not later than 2 days after the completion of the stipulated pay cycle:

-Provided further that where the employer elects to pay by electronic funds transfer (EFT) payment to employees for work performed during such pay cycle shall be made not later than 3 days after the completion of the stipulated pay cycle.
+Provided further that where the employer elects to pay by electronic funds transfer payment to employees for work performed during such pay cycle will be made not later than 3 days after the completion of the stipulated pay cycle.

-- 5.3.3 The employer may elect to convert to a fortnightly payment system either by paying one week in advance or, at the election of an existing employee, to a fortnightly pay without one week in advance.
-If the employee does not so elect the first fortnightly pay thereafter shall include one week's pay in advance, with that additional week's pay able to be phased out progressively over a maximum period of 5 months, at the rate of one day after each completed month. - 5.3.4 Employers shall have the authority to deduct from any monies due to the employee, any outstanding prepayments, in circumstances where for any reason an employment relationship is terminated in the interim. - 5.3.5 An employer shall not charge a sum against, nor deduct any sum from the wages of an employee in respect of any shortage in the amount charged by an employee, or in respect of an employee giving too much change, or (except in the case of wilful destruction) in respect of any breakages by an employee.
+- 5.3.4 The employer may elect to convert to a fortnightly payment system either by paying one week in advance or, at the election of an existing employee, to a fortnightly pay without one week in advance.
+If the employee does not so elect the first fortnightly pay thereafter will include one week's pay in advance, with the additional week's pay able to be phased out progressively over a maximum period of 5 months, at the rate of one day after each completed month. - 5.3.5 Employers will have the authority to deduct from any monies due to the employee, any outstanding prepayments, in circumstances where for any reason an employment relationship is terminated in the interim. - 5.3.6 An employer will not charge any sum against, nor deduct any sum from the wages of an employee in respect of any shortage in the amount charged by an employee, or in respect of an employee giving too much change, or (except in the case of wilful destruction) in respect of any breakages by an employee.

-5.4 Allowances
+5.4 Occupational superannuation